Your Essential Guide To Implementing Paperless Accounts Payable

 As you clarify where your accounts payable process stands and who’s on board with automating, you’ll also want to consider how much automation will be practical for your company.
 Getting rid of paper entirely is almost impossible, but you’ll need to decide how close you want to come.
 Perhaps you still want to keep paper files of incoming invoices but process the invoices electronically.
 Or maybe you’ll store all the AP information digitally but still make payments on paper checks.

 This decision depends on your company’s needs and to what extent everyone is on board with re-engineering the processes in your accounts payable department.
 If everyone’s committed to completely overhauling AP, that’s great.
-But if not then digital image capture and/or indexing is a good place to start implementing a system that uses less paper.
+But if they’re not ready yet, then digital image capture and/or indexing is a good place to start implementing a system that uses less paper.

 Figure Out Digital Conversion

-Moving On To Automated Workflow
+Moving On to Automated Workflow

 Choose An Automation Supplier